 The probate process expensive and time consuming, and many people plan their estates with a primary goal of keeping their property out of probate.

-Anyone Can Initiate a Probate Case
+Starting a Probate Case

-You cannot distribute property to heirs until a waiting period expires.
+Except for any living allowance granted to the deceased person’s dependents, the personal representative may not distribute estate property to heirs until all accounts are settled.
+Further, the personal representative cannot distribute property to beneficiaries until a waiting period expired.
 The purpose of the waiting period is to give creditors time to make claims against the estate.
 Once the waiting period expires, you may distribute either cash or property to heirs, unless the will states otherwise.